 Elias is known for her distinctive and immediately recognizable musical style which blends her Brazilian roots, her sensuous, alluring voice with her impressive instrumental jazz, classical and compositional skills.
 With 25 albums to date demonstrating her unique gifts as a pianist, singer, composer and arranger as well as melding her immense talents in jazz, pop, classical and Brazilian music, Eliane Elias is as Jazziz magazine has called her, “A citizen of the world” and “an artist beyond category.”

-Pianist/singer/songwriter Eliane Elias is known for her distinctive and immediately recognizable musical style which blends her Brazilian roots and her sensuous, alluring voice with her virtuosic instrumental jazz, classical and compositional skills.
+Eliane Elias is a GRAMMY® wining pianist/singer/songwriter, known for her distinctive and immediately recognizable musical style which blends her Brazilian roots and her sensuous, alluring voice with her virtuosic instrumental jazz, classical and compositional skills.

-Elias’ 2015 release “Made In Brazil” was twice GRAMMY® nominated as Best Latin Jazz Album and Best Engineered Album of the year.
-A #1 Best Seller on Amazon, it reached #1 on iTunes in the USA and in several other countries and #3 on the Billboard Charts.
+Elias’ 2015 release “Made In Brazil” won a GRAMMY® for Best latin Jazz Album of the Year (it was twice GRAMMY® nominated: as Best Latin Jazz Album and Best Engineered Album of the year) making a total of 7 GRAMMY® nominations throughout her career.
+A #1 Best Seller on Amazon.com, “Made In Brazil” reached #1 on iTunes in the USA and in several other countries and #3 on the Billboard Charts.
 The album marks a musical homecoming for Elias.
 In her three-decade long career as a solo artist, Elias has sold over 2 million albums.
 “Made in Brazil” results from the first time she’s recorded a disc in her native Brazil since moving to the United States in 1981.

 Elias wears many hats on this project as producer, composer, lyricist, arranger, pianist and vocalist.
 Along with co-producers, Steve Rodby and Marc Johnson, her bass playing musical partner, Elias ventured ‘home’ and recruited a splendid cast of Brazilian musicians that include electric bassist Marcelo Mariano; guitarists Marcus Teixeira and Roberto Menescal; drummers Edu Ribeiro and Rafael Barata; and percussionists Mauro Refosco and Marivaldo dos Santos.